ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/non-modal.md

 ## Separability

-The separability axis records whether a type can have float or non-float elements.
+The separability axis records whether a type can have float value or non-float value elements, where a float OCaml value is a pointer to an allocated block with the `Double_tag`.
 This axis has three possible values, with `non_float < separable < non_separable`.
-A float OCaml value is a pointer to a block with the `Double_tag`.
-A type is `non_float` if none of its elements are floats, while a type is `separable` if either all or none of its elements are floats.
+if none of its elements are floats, while a type is `separable` if either all or none of its elements are floats.
 Separability is used to track types for which it is safe to apply the float array optimization.